jackyzha0/quartz/content/blog/Memories for All.md

 (*If you want to go deeper into the research, [this webinar we did with LangChain](https://www.youtube.com/watch?v=PbuzqCdY0hg&list=PLuFHBYNxPuzrkVP88FxYH1k7ZL5s7WTC8) is a great place to start, as is [the "Violation of Expectations" chain they implemented](https://js.langchain.com/docs/use_cases/agent_simulations/violation_of_expectations_chain)*)

-This release allows you to experiment with all these ideas.
+This release allows you to experiment with several ideas.
 We feed messages into an inference asking the model to derive facts about the user, we store those insights for later use, then we ask the model to retrieve this context to augment some later generation.

-Check out the [LangChain implementation](https://docs.honcho.dev/how-to/personal-memory/simple-user-memory) and [Discord bot demo](https://discord.gg/plasticlabs).
+Check out our [LangChain implementation](https://docs.honcho.dev/how-to/personal-memory/simple-user-memory) and [Discord bot demo](https://discord.gg/plasticlabs).

 Where things get powerful is in the aggregate.
-What tends to resolve is a highly insightful picture of who your users are and what they need--key context to personalize their experiences.
+What resolves is a highly insightful picture of who your users are and what they need--a key context reservoir to improve the qualitative and quantitative experience.

 N.b. you can certainly direct the model with as much verbosity as you like, but we've found during extensive experimentation that [[Theory of Mind Is All You Need|the more you trust the model]] the better and more useful the results.